outdreamer/build-a-cure/docs/tasks/function_to_do.md

                       - makes the solution clear
                       - reduces the tasks necessary to solve the problem (connect problem & solution)
                     - once problem is formatted as a set of distortions from an origin, is the solution:
-                      - reached
+                      - reached (new problem format equals solution format)
                         - the format itself doesnt solve the problem - the object is still over-reduced
                       - clear
                         - the format adds clarity without losing info - the object & relationships are accurately represented, in a simple format
                       - fewer steps away
                         - the remaining steps to solve the problem involve connecting the new format ('differences from standard (origin)') with the solution format ('object is not over-reduced')
-                          - remaining steps include
+                          - remaining steps include:
                             - standardization of solution format
                             - converting solution format to current problem format
                             - finding a connecting function